Martikk/BrainFlix/README.md

 ### User Interaction
 - **User Change Functionality**: Implemented a feature allowing users to change their username dynamically throughout the session for personalized comments.
-- **Search Component**: Extracted search functionality into a dedicated component to streamline codebase and enhance performance.
+- **Search Component**: Extracted search functionality into a dedicated component to streamline the codebase and enhance performance.

 ### Video Upload and Animation
 - **Video Upload Page**: Added a new page for users to upload videos, enriching the content diversity of the platform.